NuSpaceSim/nupyprop/README.md

 ### with conda

+We recommend installing nupyprop into a conda environment like so.
+In this example the name of the environment is "nupypropdev"

+`conda create -n nupypropdev -c conda-forge -c nuspacesim nupyprop` `conda activate nupypropdev`
-`conda install -c conda-forge nupyprop`
+%% `conda install -c conda-forge -c nuSpaceSim nupyprop`

 ### with pip